MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-android-for-work.md

     > If you are signing in for the first time, you must register and pay a fee to become a member of the Google Developer program.

 2. In the console, add new application.
 For details, see Google's support doc: [Publish Private apps](https://support.google.com/googleplay/android-developer/answer/9874937).
 3. You upload and provide information about your app in the same way as you publish any app to the Google Play store.
-However, you must specifically add your organization withing the Google Play Console.
+However, you must specifically add your organization using the Google Play Console.
 For details, see Google's support doc [Publish to your own organization](https://support.google.com/googleplay/android-developer/answer/9874937#zippy=%2Cpublish-to-your-own-organization).

     > [!NOTE]
     > Follow Google's support documentation to make the app available only to your organization.
 The app won't be available on the public Google Play store.